erszcz/msc-thesis/dfly-multiboot.md

 The bootloader implementing the Multiboot Specification is GNU GRUB.
-Thanks to the modular architecture and clever design, GRUB is able to run on multiple hardware platforms, support a range of devices, partition table schemes and filesystems and load different operating systems.
+Thanks to the modular architecture and clever design, GRUB is able to run on multiple hardware platforms, support a range of devices, partition table schemes and file systems and load different operating systems.
 Is is also possible to use it as a Coreboot payload.
 GRUB also sports a modern graphical user interface for a seamless user